Have you been diagnosed with a brain tumour? Order your free information pack.

 • being unable to be roused from sleep – this indicates that the reduced consciousness is serious.

-Reduced consciousness in your baby, child or teenager could be caused by a serious illness, so it’s important for them to see a doctor as soon as possible.
-If you think your child has reduced consciousness, call 999 and ask for an ambulance.
+Reduced consciousness in your baby, child or teenager could be caused by a serious illness, so it is important for them to see a doctor as soon as possible.
+If you think your child has reduced consciousness, call 999 straight away and ask for an ambulance.

 I think I have a brain tumour, what should I do?